The Sanders Campaign - From Sea to Shining Sea

 This contest pits two profoundly different visions for the American future against each other and those of us committed to dismantling the billionaires' rule are naturally committed to taking our case all the way to the convention, win, lose, or draw.
 Many in the Clinton camp, on the other hand, may have a hard time understanding this determination because they have never really understood what the Sanders campaign is all about.
 The candidate herself certainly appeared fairly clueless as to what's got us so exercised in this campaign, when she answered a question about why she charged $675,000 for giving speeches to the investment bankers at Goldman Sachs with the memorable words "That's what they offered."

 The Clintons are a "power couple" without precedent in American history - a past president married to a potential future president.
 As we know, a significant sector of corporate America liked what it saw in them and decided to invest heavily, giving them more than $25 million in speaking fees over a period of 16 months.
 Hillary Clinton now seems to think that's quite normal and there's probably no particular reason to think that she's being disingenuous when she challenges Sanders to name a vote that she's changed because of any money she's received from these sources.
-The issue, of course, is not so much any votes she may have changed, but the world view she has adopted.
+The issue, of course, is not so much any votes she may have changed, but the worldview she has adopted.
 And so far as super PAC money goes, Clinton may well have gone into this race legitimately thinking she had no alternative but to take it - after all, who could have predicted the way the Sanders campaign would revolutionize presidential campaign fundraising?

-While the Clintons and their hard core supporters may never get what the Sanders campaign is all about, we know that there are millions who do - and millions more who will, when the campaign gets to their state.
+While the Clintons and their hard-core supporters may never get what the Sanders campaign is all about, we know that there are millions who do - and millions more who will, when the campaign gets to their state.
 By all signs, the Sanders campaign has yet to reach its full potential: once trailing by fifty points, Sanders has pulled closer to Clinton in national polls in April than in any previous month.

 The clock, however, is our enemy and, sooner than we might like, the Philadelphia nominating convention will be upon us, and with it the question of the superdelegates.
-Obviously the Sanders campaign is not responsible for their existence and there are probably few Sanders supporters who don't wish that there were no such thing as superdelegates, or at the least that there weren't so many of them.
-Perhaps they will be eliminated or drastically reduced in number for future conventions, but they are with us now and so the campaign must deal with them.
+Obviously, the Sanders campaign is not responsible for their existence, and there are probably few Sanders supporters who don't wish that there were no such thing as superdelegates, or at the least that there weren't so many of them.
+Perhaps they will be eliminated or drastically reduced for future conventions, but they are with us now, so the campaign must deal with them.
 There may be little cause for optimism on this score, yet we still need to confront them with the question of whether their best option is to present the voters with a candidate pledged to driving big money out of politics or one who has become wealthy through involvement in politics; a candidate who is a critic of regime change-driven foreign policy, or one who professes admiration for Henry Kissinger.

 But between now and then, there are 14 primaries and caucuses, including the biggest of them all in California, and millions of voters to go.
 So it's on to California - and New Jersey, and Indiana, and ...